hchiam/angularjsSandbox/README.md

     <body ng-app>

-You can also add these properties into element tags:
+You can also add these "properties" (directives) into element tags:

     ng-click
     ng-hide